taitulism/Bootstruct/README.md

 │           └── C
 ```

->NOTE: Bootstruct does NOT statically serve any file.

 Bootstruct leverages the parental folder chain (e.g. '/A/B/C') and provides you with an onion-like layered app.

-A request to `/A/B` would go through:
+A request to `/A/B/C` would go through:
 ```
 1. www        check-in
 2. www/A      check-in